animal-tree/Another-Version/2-Opposing-views.md

 I was going deeper and deeper into a psychotic state, both of (a) brilliant awareness and foresight about my field's fundamental principles and trajectory, and (b) isolation, as if I was traversing by the lead of Gollum through the Dead Marshes.

-## Psychosis crisis

-> [!NOTE]
-> This was about 5 - 8 months after the hair loss.
-No prior history of psychosis or mania.

-An ambulance found me, wet with brook water<!--, potentially at risk of frostbite-->.
-The only answer I gave as to what happened, was "for pleasure," here and thereafter, under the delusional belief that my mom's life was in danger if I didn't adhere to that secrecy.

-### Rochester General Hospital (RGH)

-#### Christmas Eve/Day, 2018

-By chance, my psychosis happened from the morning of Christmas Eve to the morning/night of Christmas day, 2018 when the ambulance found me.
-By chance, since my only reason for doing this, the unspecified <!--self-endangering--> ordeal, was fear that my mom's life was in danger, and whether it was a Christian holiday or not was irrelevant to me since my family is Jewish by ethnicity and was secular.

-My interest in the I Ching began in the House on May St., when I heard of it by chance through hearing again a lecture from [Terence McKenna](https://youtu.be/9E5eBqG0cds?si=AZVe2xQMEci2s7Rr), who I used to enjoy in college.
-It resonated because of the randomness-dependent theory I had, and I ordered a Richard Wilhelm translation and copy as well as some Feng Shui coins.

-A nurse was there to help thaw my legs to prevent hypothermia and frostbite.
-My legs were thawed in some machine and my mom arrived.
-I was still afraid her life was in danger, but I didn’t say anything.
-I didn't talk much.

-The nurse remarked on some damages I had.

-#### Catatonia, or "swallowing my tongue"

-Then in a different bed, while doctors or nurses or attendants were in the room, I felt some strange thing happen with my tongue and throat, like my tongue was going back into it: my mouth opened wide, and it was like I swallowed my tongue, the whole [Kundalini](https://en.wikipedia.org/wiki/Kundalini) that had "risen."

-I went into a conscious yogic surrender of all muscle due to a command from those [yogic grace guidances](#sarah) to do so, even as the doctors pushed and wheeled my limp body forward to the MRI machine.

-Then my sister arrived to the room I was in next, and she saw me, and touched my arm, aware I wasn't unconscious, in contrast to the doctor's or attendant's reassurance.

-A couple days later, an injection of benzos brought me out of the yogic state sooner than I'd planned to stay in it, as I became carefree to the earlier perceived responsibility.

-### Discharge from RGH

-I also gave the "for pleasure" answer to the psychiatrist, who diagnosed me with a bipolar manic episode and catatonia.

-> [!NOTE]
->
-> "Bipolar mania" could perhaps be clinically regarded as accurate.
-"Catatonia" was a misdiagnosis, due to me not knowing the definition of "catatonia," the fear for my mom if I elaborated on what actually happened, the <!--physical--> ability to have exited it, the yogic trance/grace/guidance that I was adhering to only due to fear of my mom dying which is not the same as "catatonia," and the difficulty of articulating what happened so soon after/amid the psychosis in the first place.

-I ran the final experiments for my [MHDPA innovation paper](https://www.overleaf.com/read/qgmmzgsrctmg#6cd1b9) within just days of that, fully out of that altered state of consciousness now, in the hospital since the hospital staff allowed my mom to bring my laptop in.

-Then RGH discharged me not much more than one week after admission.

-More than two weeks since the first hospitalization, I end up not sleeping all night.
-My sister happened to visit the next day.
-Due to having not slept all night, she was worried I might be going through another "manic" episode and insisted to my mom and me to drive me to Strong Hospital.
-The doctors at Strong Hospital didn't question the prior "mania" nor "catatonia" diagnoses, nor ask for any further details about that earlier hospitalization or the events that led up to it.

 ### The unsampled world at Clover St.

 My sister came to our apartment and brought my mom and I to her dark-red mid-size crossover, that I thought looked like a car that symbolized the Devil.
 Compared to the cars my mom and I drove, it was much newer, much nicer, dark red.
 She was working as a nurse at the time and making a middle class income.
 My mom was working two jobs with a low income, and I was a doctoral student making less than my state's legal living wage.